Ctrl (SZA album): Composition

 Ctrl is primarily an alternative R&B and neo soul album, with elements of hip hop, pop, soul, electronic, and indie.
-Lyrically, the album has a confessional theme, which touch upon SZA's personal experiences and complexities of modern love; including desire, competition, jealousy, sexual politics, social media, and low self-esteem.
 Originally scheduled for release in late 2015, it was delayed by SZA's experience of "a kind of blinding paralysis brought on by anxiety."
 She reworked the album until her record company took away her hard drive in the spring of 2017.
 The album tests the borders of traditional R&B, drawing influences from trap and indie rock.
 The album contains a precise sonic methodology, with a fluent production, containing influences from pop, hip-hop and electronic genres.
 These influences were compared to a mixture of different artists' work, including Sade, Lauryn Hill, Purity Ring, Yuki, Björk, Arca and Billie Holiday.
 The production was characterised as predominantly hip-hop-influenced with hints of soul and pop.
 The album has a confessional theme, which touch upon SZA's personal experiences of love.
 The album's lyrical content was seen as being "frank" and was noted as an insight into the complexities of modern love; of how desire, competition, jealousy, sexual politics, social media and low self-esteem can derail a relationship.
 Claire Lobenfeld of Pitchfork described the album's lyrics as being "honest" and "often comically blunt".
 SZA's vocals were noted for containing echoes that were achieved by turning down the reverb; this was done to give the album an "intimate, confessional tone".